SyracuseUniversity/opso-workshop-advpython/session1/README.md

 np.float64(0.0)
 ```

+### 5. Abstract base classes

-5. **Abstract base class:** In the directory there is another file called `data.npy`.
+In the directory there is another file called `data.npy`.
 This contains the same data as in `data.json`, but it's in a different file format.
 Here, we will write a class called `NPYData` that can load this type of file, and provide the same API as the `JSONData` class you wrote above.
 To do that, we'll first define an abstract base class that contains all the common methods between the `JSONData` and `NPYData`, except for the `load` function.
 We'll then redefine the `JSONData` class to use the abstract base class, and create the `NPYData` class to do the same.

-a.
-Create an abstract base class called `BaseData` that has the same `__init__`, `writecsv` and `weighted_mean` functions you wrote for `JSONLoader` and `JSONData` above, and that makes `load` an `abstractmethod`.
+**a.** Create an abstract base class called `BaseData` that has the same `__init__`, `writecsv` and `weighted_mean` functions you wrote for `JSONLoader` and `JSONData` above, and that makes `load` an `abstractmethod`.
+(You'll need to import `ABC` and `abstractmethod` from the `abc` module to do this.)
 When complete, it should not be possible to initialize this class.
 If you try it, you should get the following error:
 ```
 TypeError: Can't instantiate abstract class BaseData without an implementation for abstract method 'load'
 ```

-b.
-Recreate the `JSONData` class by inheriting from `BaseData` and adding to it the `load` function you created for `JSONLoader` above.
+**b.** Recreate the `JSONData` class by inheriting from `BaseData` and adding to it the `load` function you created for `JSONLoader` above.
 When complete, you should be able to initialize and use `JSONData` in the same manner as in exercise 4 above, and get the same result.

-c.
-Now create the `NPYData` class that also inherits from `BaseData` but implements it's own `load` function that can read the `data.npy` file and store it as a dictionary, as you did with `JSONData`.
+**c.** Now create the `NPYData` class that also inherits from `BaseData` but implements it's own `load` function that can read the `data.npy` file and store it as a dictionary, as you did with `JSONData`.
 The `load` function should have the something like the following in it:
 ```python
 data_array = numpy.load(filename)
 data = {'x': data_array[:,0], 'y': data_array[:,1]}